Susan Raye

 Susan Raye (born October 8, 1944) is an American country music singer.
 She enjoyed great popularity during the early and mid-1970s, and chalked up seven top-10 and 19 top-40 country hits, most notably the song "L.A.
 International Airport", an international crossover pop hit in 1971.

 Raye was a protegee of country music singer Buck Owens.
 Owens and Raye recorded a number of hit albums and singles together, and were one of the most successful country duet acts of the era, in addition to their solo careers.

 Early life

 Years before success

 She was born in Eugene, Oregon, United States.
 Raye first began singing with a high-school rock group, but in 1961, after the band called it quits, she auditioned for a local country station, KWAY (previously KFGR/KRWC).
 She performed on the station's live Saturday morning country and western show.
 Not only did she begin performing on the radio, but she also landed work as a disc jockey, eventually becoming the host of a Portland TV program called Hoedown.

-At one of Raye's performances at an area nightclub, she met Jack McFadden, Owens' manager.
+At one of Raye's performances at an area nightclub, she met Jack McFadden, Buck Owens' manager.
 McFadden was so impressed with her vocal talents that he persuaded Owens to fly her to his home in Bakersfield, California, for an audition.